-1.3.8 Contract Broiler Growing Operations
+1.3.6 Contract Broiler Growing Operations

-The UK is the only country globally where we have contract broiler growing operations.
+The UK is the only country globally where we have a direct connection with livestock through our contract broiler growing operations.
 We do not own or manage livestock production outside of the UK.